A Functional Perspective on Knowledge Distillation in Neural Networks

 \section{Conclusion}

-Across controlled self-distillation, small/large-scale settings, cross-modality (image, audio, language), a targeted error test, capacity scaling, standard KD setting with smaller students (Appendix~\ref{SmallerKD}), and multiple KD variants (Appendix~\ref{app:feature_map_matching}), KD seldom delivers robust ``knowledge transfer".
-When transfer occurs, it is typically marginal and inconsistent, and increases with teacher imperfection, amplifying the teacher's errors more than its correct behaviour (negative asymmetry).
-By contrast, Random Control Distillation often yields the best loss/accuracy, indicating that reported gains can arise from generic regularisation rather than faithful knowledge transmission.
-The targeted language experiment confirms KD can copy specific erroneous patterns, and scaling law experiments show capacity amplifies incorrect agreement faster than correct.
-We therefore reframe KD as a data-dependent regulariser with asymmetric knowledge sharing, with clear safety implications: audit teacher error structure and report functional transfer analyses (correct vs.\ incorrect agreement) alongside accuracy/loss.
+Across controlled self-distillation, small/large-scale settings, cross-modality (image, audio, language), a targeted error test, capacity scaling, standard KD with smaller students, and multiple KD variants, KD seldom delivers robust ``knowledge transfer" as measured by teacher--student functional similarity beyond counterfactual controls.
+When transfer occurs, it is often marginal and inconsistent, and increases with teacher imperfection, amplifying the teacher's errors more than its correct behaviour (negative asymmetry).
+By contrast, RCD often yields the best loss/accuracy, indicating that reported gains can arise from generic regularisation rather than faithful knowledge transmission.
+Our targeted language experiment confirms that KD can copy specific erroneous patterns, and our scaling law experiments show that increasing student capacity amplifies incorrect agreement faster than correct.
+Overall, our functional analysis links these empirical patterns to the structure of the standard distillation gradient (Section~\ref{sec:theory}), providing a mechanistic account of why teacher error mass can drive negative asymmetric transfer under logit matching.
+We therefore reframe KD as a data-dependent regulariser whose transfer component can be negative and asymmetric, with clear safety implications: audit teacher error structure and report functional transfer analyses (teacher-correct vs.\ teacher-incorrect agreement) alongside accuracy/loss.